powsybl/powsybl-metrix/docs/launching.md

   --print-constraints           Trace in logs the constraints matrix (time
-                                consuming even if trace logs are not active), log level at trace is required --write-sensitivity           Write the sensivity matrix in a dedicated file --write-report                Write the rate matrix report in a dedicated file --check-constraints-level arg Check adding constraints:
+                                consuming even if trace logs are not active), log level at trace is required --write-PTDF                  Write the power transfer distribution factors matrix in a dedicated file --write-LODF                  Write the line outage distribution factors matrix report in a dedicated file --check-constraints-level arg Check adding constraints:
                                 0: no check (default)
                                 1: When adding a constraint, perform a load